 Colony Olivenhain was established in 1884 by a group of German-speaking immigrants.
 About 10 years later, the members of Colony Olivenhain built the Olivenhain Meeting Hall.

-The Olivenhain Town Council is a not-for-profit corporation formed to hold and preserve the Olivenhain Meeting Hall and property.
-The objective of the Olivenhain Town Council is:
+The Olivenhain Town Council is a 501(c)(3) not-for-profit corporation formed to hold and preserve the Olivenhain Meeting Hall and property.

-Membership is open to any resident or property owner of Olivenhain.
 Membership is $25 per year per family which pays for the monthly newsletter and contributes to maintenance of the Olivenhain Meeting Hall and grounds.
-Members receive 4 newsletters each year.
+Members receive newsletters monthly.
 For more information regarding joining, please see our Membership page.

-Check out the Introduction to Olivenhain.
+Check out the Introduction to Olivenhain as well as the History page.
 Olivenhain has had some interesting history.
-After reading our introduction, we hope you’ll want to know more.
+After reading our introduction and more about Olivenhain’s history, we hope you’ll want to know more.

 The book Colony Olivenhain by Richard Bumann contains much more information on the history of Olivenhain.
 Book sales, along with special events and fundraising activities, support the preservation of the Meeting Hall and grounds.